The Benefits of a CRM Consultant1 Apr 2019

 Behind The Scenes

-In the meantime, the consultant should also help you with some other concepts such as suggesting appropriate designs for PDF templates, sales orders, emails and so on, to ensure that your customer-facing documentation offers a consistent on-brand approach, regardless of which sales person is managing the process.
+In the meantime, the CRM consultant should also help you with some other concepts such as suggesting appropriate designs for PDF templates, sales orders, emails and so on, to ensure that your customer-facing documentation offers a consistent on-brand approach, regardless of which sales person is managing the process.

 Don’t just take our word for it

 Click to read how other companies have benefited from using OpenCRM.
 From out-of-the-box implementations to businesses that needed bespoke development to fit their unique approach—we’ve seen it all.find out more

 Delivering Great Customer Service

 After you’ve made the sale, the communications with the client are likely to take a number of directions.
 Outbound, you will be reaching out to them doing some account management (see below), but inbound you may well have some customer service to manage.
 This could be anything from receiving phone calls or emails (or social media comments) complaining about something not working, or a lack of understanding about how features work, or if could be clients asking about enhancements and upgrades.

 Your CRM consultant will want to find out from you what kind of support levels you offer, and whether this is for free or on a paid subscription basis.
 If so, are there different tiers that involve different service level agreement (SLA) times.
 Basically what do you need to do to meet the customer’s expectations in that department?
 Once that has been established, you can configure your Helpdesk, your Contracts and your SLAs accordingly.